-3° C).
-The average bottom temperature over most of the northeast Newfoundland Shelf (Div.
-2J+3K) in both summer and autumn ranged from <0°C inshore, to 3°C offshore at the shelf break, whereas over most of the Grand Bank it varied from -0.5°C to 3°C at the shelf break.
-In general, bottom isotherms followed the bathymetry exhibiting east-west gradients over most of the northeast shelf.
-The percentage area of water less than -0.5°C over the Grand Bank and northeast shelf since 1990 has been significantly larger than the 1961-90 average.
-In 1992 and 1993 the bottom temperature anomalies ranged from -0.25°C to -0.75°C over the northeast shelf and from -0.25°C to -1°C over the Grand Bank (Colbourne, MS 1994).
+A similar analysis was carried out for the summer and fall bottom temperature in 2J3KL (Fig. 23, isotherms are -1,-0.5,0,1,2,and 3°C).
+The average bottom temperature over most of the northeast Newfoundland shelf (2J3K) in both summer and autumn ranges from $< 0^{\circ}$ C inshore, to 3°C offshore at the shelf break whereas over most of the Grand Bank it varies from -0.5°C to 3°C at the shelf break.
+In general, bottom isotherms follow the bathymetry exhibiting east-west gradients over most of the northeast shelf.
+The percentage area of water less than -0.5°C over the Grand Bank and northeast shelf since 1990 has been significantly larger than the 1961-1990 average.
+In 1992 and 1993 the bottom temperature anomalies ranged from -0.25°C to -0.75°C over the northeast shelf and from -0.25°C to -1°C over the Grand Bank (Colbourne, 1994).
 During 1994 the percentage area of water less than -0.5°C on the continental shelf remained significantly above average.

-Temperatures off Southern Newfoundland.
-Lowpass filtered temperature anomalies from St. Pierre Bank are shown in Fig. 24 at standard depths of 0, 20, 50 and 75 m.
-They are characterized by large variations with amplitudes ranging from ±1.0°C and with periods between 5 to 10 years with some higher frequency variations in the upper water column.
-The cold periods of the mid-1970s and the mid-1980s were coincident with severe meteorological and ice conditions in the Northwest Atlantic and colder and fresher oceanographic anomalies over most of the continental shelf surrounding Newfoundland.
-During the cold period beginning in 1984, temperatures decreased by up to 2.0°C in the upper water column and by 1.0°C in the lower water column and continued below normal until 1990.
+Temperatures off Southern Newfoundland

+Low-pass filtered temperature anomalies from St. Pierre Bank are shown in Fig. 24 at standard depths of 0, 20, 50 and 75 m.
+They are characterized by large variations with amplitudes ranging from $\pm 1.0^{\circ}$ C and with periods between 5 to 10 years with some higher frequency variations in the upper water column.
+The cold periods of the mid-1970s and the mid-1980s are coincident with severe meteorological and ice conditions in the Northwest Atlantic and colder and fresher oceanographic anomalies over most of the continental shelf surrounding Newfoundland.
+During the cold period beginning in 1984 temperatures decreased by up to 2.0°C in the upper water column and by 1.0°C in the lower water column and continued below normal until 1990.
 Since 1991 temperatures have moderated over the top 50 m of the water column but have remained well below average at 75 m depth.
 During 1992 to 1994 the sign of the temperature anomalies changed at 20 and 50 m depth but remained negative at the surface and at 75 m depth.